Yah4taj/Product-Review/README.md

-# Product Review Platform     (Note* Experienced challeges with retrieving images for the three smaple products ( image URLs commented out still hindered functionality so images removed ))
+# Product Review Platform     (Note* Experienced challeges with retrieving images for the three featured products ( commented out image URLs but functionality was still hindered..... images and related code removed.........troubleshooting ))

 A web application for product reviews, built with Express.js and EJS templating.

-## Features
+ The intention was to have all of the following features:

-- Browsable product catalog with detailed product pages
+* Browsable product catalog with detailed product pages
-- User review system with ratings and comments
+* User review system with ratings and comments
+(* Featured products showcase on homepage)
-- RESTful API endpoints for users, products, and reviews
+* RESTful API endpoints for users, products, and reviews

 ## Tech